Katoo2706/data-engineer-kato/_posts/2024-01-09-spark-kafka-streaming.md

 }
 ```

-## Test the checkpoints function for Spark Structured Streaming.
-1. Edit file:
+Note:
 - Once processed, changes to a file within the current window will not cause the file to be reread.
 I suggest using `Delta table` to read the change data storage.
 ```scala
 spark.readStream.format("delta")
         .option("ignoreDeletes", "true")
         .load("/tmp/delta/user_events")
 ```
-- Need to rerun the application to re-consume all the old data.
+- Need to rerun the application to re-consume all the old data
-2. Insert file to folder:
-- Copy new file to folder
+- If we want to insert file to folder, we need to copy new file to folder.
 -> New file data will be processed.
 And checkpoints will save the metadata for that file.

-## JDBC Integration
+### JDBC Integration
 - So the batch is a static data set or data frame.
 Import data set in batches to manage data types
 Limitations:
 - You can't read streams from JDBC